Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Simulations incorporating quantum hardware noise

 Second, we emulate the noise properties of AQT\textquotesingle{s} trapped-ion \emph{IBEX-Q1} device \cite{AQT_IBEX}, via Qiskit\textquotesingle{s} \texttt{offline\_simulator\_noise} backend \cite{Anis2021}.
+Here, the single- and two-qubit gates have average fidelities of $99.97\%$ and $98.7\%$, respectively.
 Owing to the all-to-all qubit connectivity of trapped-ion device, our low-depth scheme decreases the single- and two-qubit gate counts from $1,244$ and $223$ to $242$ and $43$, respectively.
-This represents not only more than a threefold reduction but also a gate count that is substantially lower than that required on IBM Q processors.
+This represents not only more than a fivefold reduction but also a gate count that is substantially lower than that required on IBM Q processors.
 The corresponding noisy simulations yield encouraging results, as shown in Fig.~\ref{Fig:Burgers_Nosiy}d-\ref{Fig:Burgers_Nosiy}f, where we observe overlaps of $99.87\%$, $98.58\%$, and $96.45\%$ between the variational and classical states at time $t = 0.2$, $t = 0.4$, and $t = 0.6$, respectively.
-Despite a slight decline in state fidelity, the characteristic turbulent-regime shockwave behavior (discontinuity) is already evident at $t = 0.4$, which becomes more pronounced at $t = 0.6$.
-Furthermore, the cost function behavior at $t = 0.2$ in Fig.~\ref{Fig:Burgers_Nosiy}g and $t = 0.4$ in Fig.~\ref{Fig:Burgers_Nosiy}h show that although hardware noise distorts the cost function landscape, the minimum values (red dots) reached during the final five iterations of the optimizer still correspond to variational states with high overlap with the classical benchmarks (Fig.~\ref{Fig:Burgers_Nosiy}d-\ref{Fig:Burgers_Nosiy}e).
+Despite a slight decline in state fidelity, the characteristic turbulent-regime shockwave behavior (discontinuity) starts to develop at $t = 0.4$, which becomes more pronounced at $t = 0.6$.
+Furthermore, the cost function behavior at $t = 0.2$ in Fig.~\ref{Fig:Burgers_Nosiy}g and $t = 0.4$ in Fig.~\ref{Fig:Burgers_Nosiy}h show that although hardware noise distorts the cost function landscape, the minimum values (red dots) reached during the final five iterations of the optimizer, i.e., five multiplied by the total number of variational-parameter updates, still correspond to variational states with high overlap with the classical benchmarks (Fig.~\ref{Fig:Burgers_Nosiy}d-\ref{Fig:Burgers_Nosiy}e).

 Noise models employed in this study approximate quantum hardware error processes by mapping them onto elementary quantum channels, most commonly depolarizing, amplitude damping, and/or phase flip, whose rates are derived from ensemble averaged gate fidelity measurements \cite{Magesan2012}.
 However, real devices exhibit additional correlated effects, including qubit crosstalk, among others, rendering the actual error landscape considerably more intricate than these overly optimistic noise models.
 Therefore, after obtaining a preliminary appraisal of algorithmic performance with these simplified noise models, we carry out demonstrations on the physical hardware to establish more faithful performance benchmarks.